 Flu season is fast approaching and most communities are still fighting COVID-19.
 Choosing healthy behaviors today can blunt the impact of the flu season, protect you from getting or spreading COVID-19, and reduce strain on our health care system.

-Now is the time to stay vigilant; exercise caution and continue to follow CDC guidelines for social distancing, covering your face, and hand washing, especially as the weather gets colder, holidays approach and temptation for indoor gatherings grows.
-Emergency physicians also encourage everyone who is eligible to get a flu shot.
+Emergency physicians encourage everyone who is eligible to get vaccinated against both COVID-19 and the seasonal flu.
+Now is the time to stay vigilant; exercise caution and continue to follow CDC guidelines for social distancing, covering your face, and hand washing, especially as the weather gets colder and holidays approach.

 The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for everyone six months of age or older.
 People with chronic health conditions, elderly individuals, racial or ethnic minorities, and health care workers are among those at highest risk of getting flu and/or COVID-19 and should prioritize getting the vaccine.